agrodet/Tatoeba-playground/README.md

 ```

 ### Is the data from Tatoeba used in the playground always from the latest weekly download?
 Yes.
-But there might be a few days delay.
+But there might be a few days' delay.
 Tatoeba exports its data on Saturday morning 9:00 G.M.T., so expect the playground to be updated between that time and the next Monday morning.

 ### I've noticed a "Trusted" setting.
-I don't feel trusting something I don't unserstand.
+I don't feel like trusting something I don't understand.
 In general, (local) Jupyter notebooks open in the user's browser and can therefore pose a security threat.
-That setting is to prevent (malicious) code to run on the user's local machine without their consent.
-That's a little bit long to explain, but you can have more information in [Jupyter documentation](https://jupyter-notebook.readthedocs.io/en/latest/security.html).
+That setting is to prevent (malicious) code from running on the user's local machine without their consent.
+It would take a while to explain, but you can find more information in the [Jupyter documentation](https://jupyter-notebook.readthedocs.io/en/latest/security.html).
 However, the playground's notebooks do not run on your local machine, but inside a container provided by binder.
-Therefore, you do not have to worry about trusting the notebook or anything.
+Therefore, you do not have to worry about trusting the notebook or anything else.
 You can safely run anything inside a closed environment.

-Note: Experimented users may run any UNIX command inside a Jupyter notebook by preceeding it by an exclamation mark.
-As an example, try to run "!ls" inside a cell to see the content of the current folder :)
+Note: Experienced users may run any UNIX command inside a Jupyter notebook by prefixing it with an exclamation mark.
+As an example, try to run "!ls" inside a cell to see the contents of the current folder :)

 ### I'd like to request a new function.
 Please create an issue to ask for the implementation of a new function.
 Please describe what you want as precisely as possible.

 ### I'd like to request a new function that I already implemented.
 If you're familiar with Python and pandas, you may have created your very own function, and think that it would be useful to others.
 If you want your function to be added to the default notebooks, you have two options:
-1. Fork the repository, add your function where you think it fits best, and open a pull request explaining in details what it does.
+1. Fork the repository, add your function where you think it fits best, and open a pull request explaining in detail what it does.
 Please open one pull request per function.
 2. Open an issue, describe what your function does and copy-paste your code directly.
 Your function will then be added to a notebook.

 ### I found a bug.
 I'd like to give a feedback.
-I receive an error instead of the expected output.
+I'm getting an error instead of the expected output.
 For any of these concerns, please open an issue describing your problem as precisely as possible.